Forget about sandy beaches, adventurers usually find Laos as a land of mountains and rainforests which offer plenty of ideal trekking routes.

 The trekking routes in Phongsali have been tested and appreciated by the majority of worldwide trekkers.
-It’s also a great combination between physical trip and cultural learning.
-Many people have visited the Khmu, Hmong and other minorities groups and got inspired by their stories.
+It’s also a great combination between physical trips and cultural learning.
+Many people have visited the Khmu, Hmong, and other minority groups and got inspired by their stories.
 You should spend few days staying in their homes and see how the local life is going on here.

 (Image Sources: Internet)